top of page

 Susan Kliewer is a native of Southern California, but has made Arizona her home for fifty years.
 She spent five of those years at Marble Canyon Trading Post in a remote area of Northern Arizona, adjacent to the Navajo Reservation.
 A painter since the age of ten, Susan turned to sculpting in 1987, after working in an art casting foundry for ten years.

 In 1993 Susan won a competition to create a monument of Sedona Schnebly for the City of Sedona, Arizona.
 The ten-foot high sculpture of her town’s namesake was installed in front of the Sedona Library in 1994.
 Since then, many more monuments have been commissioned and installed in the United States and Europe.
 A prominent sculpture garden commission of fourteen, two-thirds life sized sculptures depicting a Navajo family settlement is now installed in the Na Aina Kai Botanical Gardens and Sculpture Park on Kauai, Hawaii.
+(Read more on her latest monument below.)

 Among the numerous prizes and awards she has won, Susan is especially proud of the Governor’s Award at the Cowgirl Up!
 Show in 2007 as well as in 2012, the First Place for Sculpture in 2008, and the People’s Choice Award in 2012 also at Cowgirl Up! held annually at the Desert Caballeros Western Museum, Wickenburg, Arizona.
 She is also the recipient of the Olaf Wieghorst Award presented at the Mountain Oyster Club Contemporary Western Art Show in Tucson and the Gold, Silver and Bronze awards for sculpture at the Western Artists of America’s museum shows.
 In 2009 Susan won both First Place for three dimensional art and Best of Show at the Sedona Arts Center Member’s Show; and in November of 2009, she once again won the Olaf Wieghorst Best of Show Award at the 40th annual Mountain Oyster Club Show in Tucson.
 One of Susan’s highest awards came from Cowgirl Up! in 2018 for Best of Show for her “Teton Warrior.”
+She has subsequently received the “First Place 3-Dimensional” award at the 2021 Cowgirl Up! exhibition at the Desert Caballeros Western Museum for her bronze sculpture “Desert Dreams.”
+For many years, Susan Kliewer has also been featured in articles by curators and writers in the top Western art magazines.

-Susan has been represented by Mountain Trails Galleries in Sedona, Arizona for over 30 years.
+Susan has been represented by Mountain Trails Galleries in Sedona, Arizona for over 35 years.

 Susan often uses her Native American friends and relatives as models to capture that special intimacy which is a hallmark of her work.
 Her depictions of Native Americans as well as cowboys and cowgirls in everyday life, from the past as well as the present are, as one critic said: “Truly heartfelt."